Zafeeruddin/k8s-playbooks/deploy-argocd/README.md

 ## Customization

-You can modify the following variables in the playbook:
+You can modify the following variables in the ansible/conigs/configs.yml:

 - `argocd_namespace`: ArgoCD installation namespace (default: `argocd`)
 - `argocd_nodeport`: External port for accessing ArgoCD (default: `30080`)